django-webtest/django-webtest/README.rst

     class MyTestCase(WebTest):

-        # we want some initial data to be able to login
+        # optional: we want some initial data to be able to login
         fixtures = ['users', 'blog_posts']

-        # default extra_environ for this TestCase
+        # optional: default extra_environ for this TestCase
         extra_environ = {'REMOTE_ADDR': '10.20.30.1'}

         def testBlog(self):